Resource management in Azure SQL Database

 avg_log_write_percent, reported in the sys.dm_db_resource_stats, sys.resource_stats, and sys.elastic_pool_resource_stats views, are calculated as percentages of maximum resource governance limits.
 Therefore, when factors other than resource governance limit IOPS/throughput, it's possible to see IOPS/throughput flattening out and latencies increasing as the workload increases, even though reported resource utilization remains below 100%.

-To see read and write IOPS, throughput, and latency per database file, use the sys.dm_io_virtual_file_stats() function.
+To determine read and write IOPS, throughput, and latency per database file, use the sys.dm_io_virtual_file_stats() function.
 This function surfaces all IO against the database, including background IO that isn't accounted towards

 avg_data_io_percent, but uses IOPS and throughput of the underlying storage, and can impact observed storage latency.
-The function also surfaces additional latency that may be introduced by IO resource governance for reads and writes, in the
+The function reports additional latency that may be introduced by IO resource governance for reads and writes, in the

 io_stall_queued_write_ms columns respectively.